-

 © International Women's Air and Space Museum

-The International Women's Air & Space Museum (IWASM) is devoted to the celebration of women in the fields of aviation and space exploration.
+The International Women's Air and Space Museum (IWASM) is devoted to the celebration of women in the fields of aviation and space exploration.
 It pays homage to the accomplishments, successes, and contributions they have made to the industry over the decades.

 Located in the terminal building of Burke Lakefront Airport, the museum features a wealth of memorabilia and historical artifacts collected by the Ninety-Nines, an international organization of women pilots formed in 1929.
 The museum also showcases famous aviation women throughout history.
 Guided, docent-led tours through the museum are available and last between 45 minutes and an hour, giving visitors the chance to explore both permanent and temporary exhibitions.